touunix/integrated_circuit_management/README.md

 ### John Smith user

-Mentioned user has assigned role `Company worker`, so that user can perform actions like:
+The mentioned user has been assigned the role of `Company worker` so that the user can perform actions like:

 - create product -> `POST /api/products`
 - delete product -> `DELETE /api/products/:id`